Commonly Asked Questions

 What is the upkeep?

 -We start all our piglets off with there first shots and wormer.
 You will want to visit a vet within the first 6 months to become a client and to give them a booster shot and another dose of wormer.
-From there you would have yearly teeth clipping for males, trim there "nails", and any basic hygene care.
-Please read our Information Packet available on the Piglets page
+From there you would have yearly teeth clipping for males (if required), trim there "nails", and any basic hygene care.
+Please read our Information Packet available on the Piglets page.

 What Should I Bring to Pick-up My Piglet?

 -A sturdy box/crate, blanket/towel and a friend to travel with incase your piglet decides to try and escape.

 What are the Essentials to have Before Bringing My Piglet Home?